Self-Employed & Freelancer Tax Guide 2026/27: How to Calculate Your Take-Home Pay

 Key Insight

-Self-employed workers pay both Class 2 (£3.45/week) and Class 4 (9% on profits £12,570–£50,270) National Insurance, but they don't get employer NI benefits.
+Self-employed workers pay Class 4 NI (6% on profits £12,570–£50,270) through Self Assessment.
+Since 2024/25, Class 2 NI is treated as paid automatically and costs nothing.
 Pension contributions from pre-tax profit are the single most effective way to reduce your Self Assessment bill.

 What This Guide Covers